List of Blade of the Immortal characters: Other members

 A second-in-command of the Ittō-ryū, combining formidable swordsmanship with administrative acumen.
 Despite his age and missing right arm, he remains among the group's most capable fighters, employing a concealed dagger-machete hybrid and three weighted chains in place of his absent limb.
 His confrontation with Giichi leaves him severely wounded.
-Later appearances show him in deteriorated health, cared for by his granddaughter as one of the Ittō-ryū's few survivors.
+He is later shown with a deteriorated health, cared for by his granddaughter.